Sayomphon/Stock-Analysis-using-FinBERTandBART/README.md

   This code snippet aims to fine-tune a pre-trained model using a custom function named custom_fine_tune.
 The function is called with several arguments: pretrained_model, tokenizer, train_dataset, val_dataset, output_dir, and epochs.
 #### 23.)
 Print evaluation results after fine-tuning
   The code snippet prints several key evaluation metrics for a model after the fine-tuning process
+#### 24.)
+Load the fine-tuned model
+ This code snippet loads a fine-tuned model and its corresponding tokenizer from the directory ./results_after_finetune.
+The fine_tuned_model variable uses the AutoModelForSequenceClassification class from the transformers library to load the pre-trained model weights and configuration

 #### 16.)
 Creating an Interactive UI
   The code uses ipywidgets to create a form where users can input their Alpha Vantage API Key, News API Key, and the stock symbol.